 How to Pursue a Car Accident Claim in Baltimore?

 Although hiring one of our Baltimore car accident attorneys can remove the burden of filing your claim from your shoulders, it’s wise to at least understand the filing process before you begin.
 That way, you’ll know your major deadlines and filing requirements ahead of time.
 The steps you take following your personal injury incident can determine your future eligibility for compensation.

 If you wish to pursue a claim in Baltimore, follow these steps for the strongest possible odds of success:

 - Strengthen your case with evidence.
 You won’t need to prove your case until the settlement negotiation or personal injury trial process, but you can start building your case from the day of your accident.
 It’s never too early to start gathering evidence.
 Do your best to collect evidence such as the other driver’s name and insurance information, photographs of the accident, police report number, license plate numbers, eyewitness statements, and medical records.
 Keep all documents organized in a case folder.

 - Don’t delay medical care.
 One of the cardinal mistakes many personal injury plaintiffs make is assuming they don’t have any injuries.
 Even if you feel relatively okay, tell police officers you aren’t sure whether you have injuries and seek prompt medical attention.
-You could have a hidden brain, back, or internal injury with delayed symptoms.
+You could have a hidden brain, back, neck, or internal injury with delayed symptoms.
 Get a checkup before telling police officers and insurance companies you’re not injured.